 We respect your privacy.
 Unsubscribe at any time.

 A sump pump is relatively inexpensive.

 There are essentially two types of sump pumps.
 Submersible pumps are most popular.
-Costing about $50, they sit into a pit in the basement specifically for the use of this kind of pump.
+Starting at about $65, they sit into a pit in the basement specifically for the use of this kind of pump.
 Pay more for more additional horsepower that will pump more water out of your basement faster.
-Pedestal pumps tend to cost about $80 or more.
+Pedestal pumps tend to cost about $100 or more.
 If your pit is not large enough, choose a pedestal pump.

 You can have a basement drainage system installed for a price.

 If you attend any of the home improvement fairs or events in your community, you are likely to encounter a booth selling water drainage systems for your basement.
 For $5,000+, and typically much more money, you can purchase a system that promises to keep your basement dry.
 Their information packet is thick, and seeing that it includes information about financing options gives you a big clue that it is expensive.

 Typically, a sales person who is paid on commission comes to your home and tells you the dangers of water in your basement.
 Probably you have already figured out that water in the basement is never a good thing.
 It is tough on a house and your possessions and can create mold in the house.
 You certainly don’t need a PhD in environmental studies to know any of this!